NazaninHashemian/game-hub1/README.md

 - Connect your React apps to the backend
 - Deploy your React apps
 - Use VSCode shortcuts to increase your productivity
-- Write clean code like a pro
-- Apply best practices